Memesls/Bellabeat-project---Google-Cert/README.md

 - **Participant segmentation**: An assessment of the participants of the study.
 Their health statistics and overall routine.
 - **Relationship analysis**: An analysis of the relationship between the measured variables to determine the impact they have on overall health.

+The dataset used for this project can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).

 The entire 17-page report is available [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/Bellabeat%20Report.pdf).
 This includes the multiple Excel and R visualizations not added to this Readme file.

 The Excel report can be found and downloaded [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/Merged_all_3_tables.xlsx).